Opportunities to improve manufacturing processes by adding machine learning sensors at the IoT edge are rapidly emerging. Thanks to a combination of

 Step 3: Production Cycle Audio Recording

 You can start recording audio after setting the required three labels of mold-off, injection, and ejection in the above steps.
 This article collects multiple complete production cycle audio samples, and the .qlsm/.wav file will be generated during the recording process.
-After importing into Data Capture Lab, it will be presented as an audio waveform, as shown in Figure 7.
+After importing into, it will be presented as an audio waveform, as shown in Figure 7.
 In addition, it can be converted to MFCC for comparison through commands.

 Note: Mel-Frequency Cepstral Coefficients (MFCC)